Hockey - Angola Face Argentina in Quarter-Finals of World Cup

-Luanda — The Angolan national senior men's roller hockey team are playing on Thursday Argentina (defending champions) in the quarter-finals of the World Championship, taking place in Nanjing, China.
+Luanda — The Angolan national senior men's roller hockey team are playing this Thursday Argentina (defending champions) in the quarter-finals of the World Championship, taking place in Nanjing, China.

 To reach this stage, Angola finished unbeaten in the group stage of group B, by thrashing the Netherlands (18-1), the United States of America (32-1) and Egypt (24-1) and totalled nine points.